mclightf/ST558-Project-1/README.md

 ## Exploratory Data Analysis

-Now, let us use these functions to explore some of the data this API can give us.
-Let us call our first function, `pokemonMoves`, in order to explore the moves of the iconic Pokémon Squirtle.
+Let us call our `pokemonMoves` function in order to explore the moves of the iconic Pokémon Squirtle.

 ``` r
 squirtleData <- pokemonMoves("squirtle")